mgax/airship/docs/usage.rst

 front-end server.
 The `tek.nginx module`_ contains code for such a tool, but it needs to be installed manually right now.

 See `this complex fabfile`_ for an example of rolling deployment.
+It describes two targets, `staging` and `production`, each with two application types, `web` and `worker`.
+Deployment for `worker` is
+simple: destroy any existing workers and install new ones.
+Deployment for `web` is a bit more complex: start up a new instance, prompt the developer to do a quick check (the instance is served at its own separate URL), and then promote the new instance to the main URL and clean up the old one.
+There is a `virtualenv` command, that creates or updates the remote virtual environment, shared between instances because it takes a while to set up.

 .. _tek.nginx module: https://github.com/mgax/sarge/blob/master/tek/nginx.py
 .. _this complex fabfile: https://github.com/mgax/sarge/blob/master/deploy/complex_fabfile.py